Chris Gayle: Controversies

 In 2005, Gayle was involved in the dispute between the West Indies Cricket Board and a number of players over sponsorship issues.
 These players had personal sponsorship deals with Cable and Wireless, who used to sponsor West Indian cricket.
 However, since the West Indies had recently become sponsored by Cable and Wireless's rivals Digicel, the West Indies Cricket Board demanded the players dropped their Cable and Wireless deals.
 When the players refused to back down, the West Indies Cricket Board dropped them for the first Test against South Africa.
-Gayle later cut his deal with Cable and Wireless and rejoined the side for the second Test.
+Gayle later cut his deal with Cable and Wireless and rejoined the team for the second Test.

 He was charged with conduct contrary to the spirit of cricket during a Test against New Zealand in March 2006 but was subsequently found not guilty.
 Later that year, during October's Champions Trophy tournament in India, he was fined 30 percent of his match fee after repeated verbal exchanges with the Australian batsman Michael Clarke.
 He also publicly criticised the West Indies Cricket Board during the 2007 tour of England, which led to an official reprimand and warning.

 Gayle also received criticism in early 2009 during West Indies' tour of England, where he commented that he did not want to captain the West Indies any more given the pressures involved, and that he "wouldn't be so sad" if Test cricket was superseded by Twenty20 cricket in the future.
 From the West Indies, both Viv Richards and Gary Sobers criticised Gayle's comments, as did opposite number Andrew Strauss.
 Gayle later commented that his statement had been quoted out of context, according to Julian Hunte, President of the West Indies Cricket Board.
 In an interview with Mike Atherton at the conclusion of a West Indies defeat in their tour of England, Gayle stated that he was not going to resign the captaincy.